EseiDm/MyTodoApplicationStorage/README.md

 # TodoAppMenu
-Sample Dojo Todo App with Custom Array Adapter and Context-Options Menu
+Sample Dojo Todo App with Custom Array Adapter, Context-Options Menu and External Storage Persistence (Shared Preferences and Internal Storage also included but commented)